 Southwest Airlines pilot arrested just before takeoff and accused of DUI

-(CNN) — A Southwest Airlines pilot was arrested Wednesday at a Georgia airport just before takeoff and accused of driving under the influence, according to airline officials and authorities in Georgia.
+(CNN) — A Southwest Airlines pilot suspected of being drunk was removed from the cockpit and arrested just before takeoff Wednesday at a Georgia airport, according to airline officials and authorities in the state.

-A passenger told CNN affiliate WTOC on Wednesday he saw police escort the pilot off the plane.

 “We’re aware of a situation involving an employee on Flight 3772 Wednesday morning from Savannah,” a Southwest spokesperson told CNN in a statement on Thursday.
 Allsop has been “removed from duty,” the spokesperson added.